Keelen-Fisher/Udemy-Python/Day-13/Day13Notes.md

 - You can use different debuggers across the internet, [Python Tutor](https://pythontutor.com/visualize.html#mode=edit) is one of them.

 - Break point: Tells the computer to stop what it is doing, and then examine what all the variables and all of the functions are doing.

+### Final Tips

+- Take a break.

+- Ask a friend.

+- Run your code often, do not wait until you have built a large block of code then run, because then you will find yourself in a situation where you don't know the root cause of the problem.

+- Stack Overflow.